Division of Financial Management (DFM)

 Why Work at DFM

 At DFM, we promote professional development with individualized development plans and mentoring to help propel employees to success.
 Breadth and depth of experience can be gained by cross-training and job rotations.
 Employees have opportunities to work collaboratively with other teams, branches, or bureaus outside of OSMRE and develop relationships at all levels of the organization.
 We respect and welcome employee feedback and recommendations.
 We encourage employees to step up to tasks that may not necessarily be in their job description, but are in line with their interests and bring value to the organization.
 We allow employees to maintain a work-life balance by offering flexible work arrangements.
-We help build friendships and a team atmosphere through participation in Planning Events for People (PE) activities.

 What We Do